-- 2. Streamlined design: Our goal has always been an accessible text.
+- New and improved pedagogical tools: A new section head list at the beginning of each chapter provides a road map.
+Section heads within each chapter are reorganized and reworded to be clear and specific.
+Chapter study materials now include Learning Objectives as well as terms.
+Students who understand the objectives and know the terms are well on their way to being ready for any test. - 2.
+Streamlined design: Our goal has always been an accessible text.
 This edition sports an entirely new design that clarifies the purpose of each text element.
 The major theme of each chapter is more linear and easier to follow without distraction.
 Essential supporting material is clearly boxed and shaded, so students know where to focus their study efforts.
 Enriching-and often entertaining-side material is boxed, but not shaded. - 3.
-Streamlined content: Our reorganization has shortened the book from 31 to 29 chapters (Chapter 29 is provided on DVD and also online at pearsonhighered. com/dvb).
+Streamlined content: Our reorganization has shortened the book from 31 to 29 chapters (Chapter 29 is provided online at www.pearsonglobaleditions.com/ deveaux).
 Each chapter is still a focused discussion, and most can be taught in one lesson.
 We've combined topics that are conceptually similar and reduced time spent on secondary topics.
 We've grouped important concepts, often in new presentation orders.
 The result is a more readable text. - 4.
 Content changes: Here's how we've reorganized the content: - a.
 Chapter 1 now gets down to business immediately rather than just providing an introduction to the book's features. - b.
 The discussions of probability and random variables are reorganized to improve clarity and flow; they are tighter and more to the point. - c.
 We've moved the discussion of inference for means earlier.
 We still lead the discussion of inference with inference for proportions (for reasons we explain in the Test Bank and Resource Guide), but now we turn immediately to inference for means so students can see the methods side by side.
 Students can then also see that the reasoning is really the same. - d.
 When we discuss comparing groups, we now discuss both proportions and means, which helps students to see the parallels. - 5.
 Exercises: We've updated most exercises that use real-world data, retired some that were getting old, and added new exercises.
 Each chapter's exercises now start with single-concept exercises for each section, labeled with the section number so students can find exercises to review for any topic they wish to check.